lbaeumer/alexa/README.md

 closes #JT-5 check if the issue will be closed closes #JT-1, #JT-2 check if the issue will be closed

+#JT-5 #resolve check if the issue will be closed

 appengine-flexible-archetype
 ============================